Analysis | Fact-checking Trump’s campaign rally for the Georgia Senate races

 “10,315 ballots were cast by individuals whose name and date of birth matches a Georgia resident who died in 2020 prior to the election.
 And your wacky secretary of state said two people, two people.
 66,000 votes in Georgia were cast by people under the legal voting age.
 At least 15,000 ballots were cast by individuals who moved out of the state prior to the November 3rd election.”

 These are old chestnuts.
-Trump is citing claims made by Bryan Geels, a certified public accountant who owns a data analytics firm, and Matt Braynard, is a former Trump campaign staffer and election data analyst.
+Trump is citing claims made by Bryan Geels, a certified public accountant who owns a data analytics firm, and Matt Braynard, a former Trump campaign staffer and election data analyst.
 Geels came up with the first two figures and Braynard the third.
 But they were rejected by state officials in December and again when Trump raised them in a phone call to Georgia Secretary of State Brad Raffensperger on Saturday.

 “The sworn statements of both analysts contain caveats and disclaimers,” noted the Atlantic Journal-Constitution.
 “They asserted their findings with ‘a reasonable degree of scientific certainty.’
 They acknowledged their analyses could have produced ‘false positives’ — cases in which votes were legitimately cast.
 They admitted they didn’t have access to state data that would allow them to be certain of their findings….In sworn statements filed in court, election experts and state officials offered withering assessments of the analyses by Braynard and Geels.”